 100% Hillside Old Vine Carignane

-Fresh red raspberry on the nose with hints of citrus peel and wild fennel.
-Deep crimson in color with ripe cranberry and clove spice on the palate.
-Medium bodied with great acidity and a brambly finish.
-MB (12/21)
+Fresh black cherry on the nose with hints of star anise and sarsaparilla.
+Deep garnet in color with tart cranberry and dark chocolate on the palate.
+Medium bodied with refreshing acidity, good structure, and a brambly finish.
+MB (1/24)

 Fermentation: Natural primary and secondary (malolactic) fermentation.

-Hand-harvested Buchignani Ranch grapes; destemmed and crushed; fermented on the native yeasts, followed by a full malolactic on the naturally occurring bacteria; oak from barrel aging; minimum effective sulfur for this wine (35 ppm at crush, 50 ppm over the course of aging); pad filtered at bottling.
+Buchignani Ranch, hand harvested grapes; destemmed and crushed; fermented on the native yeasts, followed by a full malolactic on the naturally occurring bacteria; oak from barrel aging; minimum effective sulfur for this wine (35 ppm at crush, 55 ppm over the course of aging); pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.

 See all food pairing recipes we have created specifically for this wine.See pairings

 In order to qualify for user related discounts, you must log in before proceeding with checkout.
 Click the button below to log in and receive these benefits, or close the window to continue.Log In